Contents

 triad

 A triad is a 3-note chord: root, third, fifth.
-Bare letter names (C, Am, F) parse as triads.
-Quality suffixes:
+Bare letter names (C, Am, F) parse as major triads.
+All quality aliases:

 seventh